nfriedly/nfriedly.com/src/documents/projects/0001-elance-withdrawal-bot.html.md

     - NPM
 ---

-<i class="icon-dollar pull-right icon-4x"></i> I occasionally <a href="https://www.elance.com/s/nfriedly/">take on side projects via Elance</a>, and their payment system is really great at reliably getting funds into my Elance account.
+I occasionally <a href="https://www.elance.com/s/nfriedly/">take on side projects via Elance</a>, and their payment system is really great at reliably getting funds into my Elance account.
 And then they just sit there until I remember to withdrawal them to my bank.
 So, I built this bot.

 The bot uses CasperJS to log into the site as me, check if I have any available funds, and immediately transfer them to my bank if I do.